alco/ExReminder/README.md

 > Elixir is a programming language built on top of the Erlang VM.

-So, in order to write real application with Elixir, familiarity with Erlang's concepts is required.
+So, in order to write a real application with Elixir, familiarity with Erlang's concepts is required.
 Here's a few links to online resources that cover Erlang's fundamentals:

 * This [Erlang Syntax: A Crash Course][6] (authored by yours truly) provides a concise intro to Erlang's syntax.
-Each code snippet is accompanied by an equivalent code in Elixir.
+Each code snippet is accompanied by equivalent code in Elixir.
 This is an opportunity for you to not only get some exposure to the Erlang's syntax but also review some of the things you have learned in the [Getting Started][1] guide.